adtechtesting/NeuralTrader/README.md

 ---

-## Deploy Trading token ans Setup AI Agents
+## Deploy Trading Token and Setup AI Agents

 ### Deploy Trading Token

-This creates the NURO token on the simulated blockchain:
+This creates the custom token on the simulated blockchain:

 ```bash
 node deploy-token-script.js